-Small grants and Biodiversity Surveys (when offered):
+Small grants and Biodiversity Surveys (when offered) will be evaluated against the following criteria:

-, Biodiversity Information Programme im of 3 for Feasibility and for Impacts to ed further Criteria Subcriteria Details Score / 4 Weight (total = 100%) Weighted score (total=4) Track record of applicant Past record in research and expertise in foundational biodiversity information Publications, conference presentations 10% Proposal Quality of the proposal document Is there a clear aim and objectives that align with a problem statement, with the objectives of the Programme and with a specified national strategy?
+Foundational Biodiversity Information Programme Note: Applicants must score a minimum of 3 for Feasibility and for Impacts to be scored further Criteria Subcriteria Details Score / 4 Weight (total = 100%) Weighted score (total=4) Track record of applicant Past record in research and expertise in foundational biodiversity information Publications, conference presentations 10% Proposal Quality of the proposal document Is there a clear aim and objectives that align with a problem statement, with the objectives of the Programme and with a specified national strategy?
 20% Feasibility Workplan Is there a detailed workplan with reasonable timeframes for activities and outputs?
 Are the timeframes in line with the FBIP funding period?
 Are the roles and contributions of all participants specified?
+Is there sufficient detail to allow assessment of feasibility?
+Have ethical issues including data sharing and collecting permits been considered?
 30% Budget Is the budget reasonable considering the proposed activities and outputs?
 Is there sufficient detail to allow assessment of feasibility?
 10% Impacts Have the impacts on global change and / or the bio-economy been specified?
 Are these realistic?
 Have the users of the knowledge / information been identified?
-Is an appropriate national strategy identified, and is the contribution specified and accurate?
+Is the contribution to a national strategy i specified and accurate?
 Has consideration been given to the format in which the knowledge / information will need to be made accessible (even if this is not done by the project)?
 To what extent will the project contribute to the FBIP deliverables?
 30%